seanfdnn/ergodox-layout/readme.md

 # Building

 To make my workflow easier, this layout is maintained in [its own repository][algernon:ez-layout].
-To build it, you will need the [QMK][qmk] firmware checked out, and this repo either checked out to something like `keyboards/ergodox_ez/algernon-master`.
+To build it, you will need the [QMK][qmk] firmware checked out, and this repo either checked out to something like `layouts/community/algernon_master`, or symlinked there.
 One way to achieve that is this:

  [algernon:ez-layout]: https://github.com/algernon/ergodox-layout
  [qmk]: https://github.com/qmk/qmk_firmware